Civet: Relationship with humans

-The Malay civet is found in many habitats, including forests, secondary habitats, cultivated land, and the outskirts of villages, and is highly adaptable to human disturbances, including "selective logging" (partial forest removal).
+The Malayan civet is found in many habitats, including forests, secondary habitats, cultivated land, and the outskirts of villages; the species is highly adaptable to human disturbances, including "selective logging" (partial forest removal).

-African civets (Civettictis civetta) are listed as Least Concern, but in certain regions of Africa the population is declining due to hunting, direct and indirect poisoning, and an increase in large-scale farm fences that limit population flow.
+African civets (Civettictis civetta) are listed as Least Concern.
+However, in certain regions of Africa, the population is declining; this is due to hunting, direct and indirect poisoning, and an increase in large-scale farm fences that limit population flow.
 They are also seen as comparatively abundant options in the bushmeat trade.

-Himalayan palm civets sold for meat in local markets of China's Yunnan province carried the SARS virus from horseshoe bats to humans, resulting in the 2002–2004 SARS outbreak.
+Masked palm civets sold for meat in local markets of Yunnan China, carried the SARS virus from horseshoe bats to humans; this resulted in the 2002–2004 SARS outbreak.

 Civets are also raised in captivity by humans for two reasons.
 In Asia, they are raised to process coffee beans.
 In Ethiopia, they are raised in captivity to collect their perineal secretions, also called civet, to be used in making perfume.